jingshisun/News-Sentiments-as-a-Predictor-of-Music-Listening-Behaviors/README.txt

 ANLY 501 Project: Sentimental Analysis of Music Listening Behaviors

-This project use news sentiments as a predictor of music listening behaviors by python.
+This project used news sentiments as a predictor of music listening behaviors by python.

 It is a collaborated project accomplished by me and Joo Chung.

-This project consist of 3 parts:
+The project consist of 3 parts:

 Part I: